SyncWiz/SpaceShooter-Unity/README.md

 ## Asteroid
 ![Image](https://i.imgur.com/ouwrP8L.png)

 Big rock with high health.
-When destroying it splices in smaller chunks with lower health.
+When destroying it spawns smaller chunks with lower health.
 It also gives points.

 # Enemies
 ## Kamikaze Enemy